 About Metro Detroit Mortgage Lender, Julie Krumholz

-Julie Krumholz, is an Metro Detroit mortgage lender at Main Street Bank.
+Julie Krumholz, is an Metro Detroit mortgage lender at Superior National Bank.
 With over 35 years in the mortgage industry, Julie’s goal is to provide the best possible mortgage experience and the most competitive rates.
 Julie has vast experience in FHA loans, VA Loans, USDA loans, portfolio loans, MSHDA loans and more.